aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/create-file-gdb-with-single-layer/_index.md

 ```

 ## Step 1: Set Up Your Document Directory
+Replace `"Your Document Directory"` with the absolute path where you want the File GDB to live.
+Creating the directory ahead of time avoids the “File not found” error that often trips new users.

 ```csharp
 string dataDir = "Your Document Directory";
 ```
-Replace `"Your Document Directory"` with the absolute path where you want the File GDB to live.

 ## Step 2: Create a File Geodatabase with a Single Layer
+FileGdbOptions is a class that lets you configure compression, spatial indexing, and other settings for a File Geodatabase.
+This snippet **creates a vector layer** using `FileGdbOptions`, writes a simple line feature, and stores it in a File GDB that uses the **spatial reference WGS84**.

 ```csharp
 var options = new FileGdbOptions();
 using (var layer = VectorLayer.Create(path, Drivers.FileGdb, options, SpatialReferenceSystem.Wgs84))